-BOB COSTAS: What did happen in the shower the night that Mike McQuery happened upon you and the young boy?
+Bob Costas: What did happen in the shower the night that Mike McQueary happened upon you and the young boy?

-Finally this: When the jury was deliberating, Dottie's adopted son, 33-year-old Matt Sandusky, revealed that he too had been molested by her husband, a declaration that shortly followed by the jury’s guilty verdict.
-At this moment, with all that evidence and the 45 count-conviction, Dottie Sandusky still has not publicly recanted her support of her husband, not publicly recanted her disbelief of the accusers, or retracted the aspersions cast upon their motives and veracity.
+Finally this: When the jury was deliberating, Dottie's adopted son, 33-year-old Matt Sandusky, revealed that he too had been molested by her husband, a declaration that was shortly followed by the jury’s guilty verdict.
+At this moment, with all that evidence and the 45-count conviction, Dottie Sandusky still has not publicly recanted her support of her husband, not publicly recanted her disbelief of the accusers, or retracted the aspersions cast upon their motives and veracity.

 How are we to understand this woman?

-Women fearful of losing their husband — marriage — anchoring point — status — lifestyle, find ways to deny, ignore, minimize, and rationalize away their spouse’s bad behavior.
-Big example: Wives of Mafia dons and enforcers have learned to look away or accept the flimsy, implausible, absurd covers proffered by their husbands.
-The Gotti family members, wives, daughters and sons, were real life examples of this willful blindness.
-Fictionally, the Corleone and Soprano women are iconic wives, children and lovers of these career mobsters, correctly mimicking real life.
+Women fearful of losing their husband—marriage, anchoring point, status, lifestyle—find ways to deny, ignore, minimize, and rationalize away their spouse’s bad behavior.
+Big example: The wives of Mafia dons and enforcers have learned to look away or accept the flimsy, implausible, absurd covers proffered by their husbands.
+The Gotti family members, wives, daughters, and sons, were real-life examples of this willful blindness.
+Fictionally, the Corleone and Soprano women are iconic wives, children, and lovers of these career mobsters, correctly mimicking real life.
 Perhaps before his arrest, Mrs. Bernie Madoff was a blind-eyed wife too

 As I researched this case, I read many, many comments about Dottie.
 I saw only one comment that was pro-Dottie:

 "If she knew, so what?
 You marry for better or worse.
 That's her husband.
 That's why there are so many divorces.
-You are suppose to stand by your better half."
+You are supposed to stand by your better half."

-Ironically, there's also an online activist group for sexual predators and pedophiles like Jerry Sandusky, B4U-ACT which is committed to helping get these people therapy and to not act on their sexual impulses.
-Perhaps a symbol of the times and our semantic sensibilities, the organization discards "loaded" terms an labels like predator and pedophile, and has created the label MAP = Minor-attracted people [yes, you read it right.]
+Ironically, there's also an online activist group for sexual predators and pedophiles like Jerry Sandusky, B4U-ACT, which is committed to helping get these people therapy and to not act on their sexual impulses.
+Perhaps a symbol of the times and our semantic sensibilities, the organization discards "loaded" terms and labels like predator and pedophile; it has created the label MAP = Minor-attracted people (yes, you read it right).

 In the end, what do we make of Dorothy Sandusky?
 She might be a woman of her time, as some have argued, whose life had meaning and purpose as a wife and mother; to accept the ugly truths about her husband would leave her rootless, anomic, even suicidal because she did nothing—we know of—to stop his predation and deceit.
 So, her mind closed to all the suspicions and suggestive evidence about the “real” Jerry Sandusky while she stayed married to the fiction.

-Or she might be someone who had invested so much in her life with Jerry Sandusky that she saw no alternative but to recommit to her allegiance to the idea of Jerry’s innocence, and hope, against all odds and rationality, that a miracle happens, and he would be acquitted and that their lives would be pulled back from this shadow world they've inhabited for so long.
+Or she might be someone who had invested so much in her life with Jerry Sandusky that she saw no alternative but to recommit to her allegiance to the idea of Jerry’s innocence and hope, against all odds and rationality, that a miracle happens, and he would be acquitted, and their lives would be pulled back from this shadow world they've inhabited for so long.

 All these possibilities have one dreadful thing in common: the emotional lives of the molested children.
 Yes, I am saying they were sacrificed for the preservation of the Sandusky marriage.